pyladies/pyladies/CONTRIBUTING.md

 * Cite your courses!
 Either link to them in your post, or the old-fashioned academic Chicago MLA style of "quoting someone's work"(Root) with an entry for "Root" at the bottom of your post (or any ohter MLA styling).

-* Please include whether:
+**Also** Please include whether:

 1. You want to be noted as the author
 2. If so, what name you want to use
 3. If we can link to you somehow, either through Twitter handle, email, or website.

 Anonymous submissions are fine.